ericllorente1/sql-challenge/README.md

 ![Data Types](EmployeeSQL/data/QuickDBD-export-3.jpg)

 ## Data Analysis
-**For the analysis, the queries in the "employees_db_queries.sql" file were made to satify the following requests:**
+**For the analysis, the queries in the "employees_db_queries.sql" file were made to satify the following requests:**\
--List the employee number, last name, first name, sex, and salary of each employee.
+-List the employee number, last name, first name, sex, and salary of each employee.\
+    select e.emp_no, e.last_name, e.first_name, e.sex, s.salary
+    from employees e
+    left join salaries s on e.emp_no = s.emp_no;
 -List the first name, last name, and hire date for the employees who were hired in 1986.
 -List the manager of each department along with their department number, department name, employee number, last name, and first name.
 -List the department number for each employee along with that employee’s employee number, last name, first name, and department name.